tessprime/tessprime.github.io/content/posts/SmallZig.md

 }
 ```

-Let us marvel for a mometn at the clean, minimal generated code:
+Let us marvel for a moment at the clean, minimal generated code:

 ```asm
 00000000002011c4 <.text>: